adamtrilling/blog-posts/simple_bdd/part2.md

 </div>
 ```

 With that, you've completed your feature.
-The only remaining pending spec is the model; if you are done with the model, you can go ahead and remove the pending from that model and have a passing set of specs.
+The only remaining pending spec is the model.
+If you are done with the model, you can go ahead and remove the pending from that model and have a passing set of specs.
 But you're probably not done.
 You might want to be able to uncomplete completed items.
 You might want to delete items from the list.
 You might want to have a user authentication system and allow each user to have a separate list.
 You can build anything you'd normally build into a web application using this style.

 Note that the application is completely unstyled; I haven't even told you to look at it in a web browser.
 When you do so, you'll probably be horrified at what it looks like, but it works exactly like you expect it to!
-Since you have good test coverage, you can start rearranging things on the page, adding CSS, and tweaking things without worrying too much about breaking things; if your specs start to fail, you can adapt your code and your tests to match the new desired behavior.
+Since you have good test coverage, you can start rearranging things on the page, adding CSS, and tweaking items without worrying too much about breaking things.
+If your specs start to fail, you can adapt your code and your tests to match the new desired behavior.

 Stay tuned for part 3, which describes how to share step definitions among different features, a few best practices, and some comparison to other options!